w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 ## Saltwater Creatures {: #Saltwater}
 Saltwater creatures are generally found in ocean areas, like Vertigo Beach and the Underwater Sanctuary.
+Each creature has variations you can catch, such a chroma variants that are a different color, high-quality variants that are sparkly, or unique variants with a different style of art (such as the top-sheet edition of the Ghost Fish).

 All fish give 1 XP toward your `/fish season` pass, but event fish, variants, and bosses give more.

 In order to complete a creature page in your <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">/fish guide</a>, you need to capture one of each variant type and catch enough fish to reveal the full time the fish is available.
 If you see a question mark in the time, it means you have not discovered the full time range and you need to keep fishing.

-The Turkey Fish does not count toward the fish guide completion stats since it requires a specific bait to capture it.
+If creatures are only in a location that is not available or are limited in some way, they won't be counted toward the guidebook completion stats.
+For example, the Turkey Fish requires a specific bait to capture it.

 <center>